gisetia/cbio-navigation-assistant/tutorials/results-comparison-overlap.md

 # Overlap Tab Guide
-Understand how the Overlap tab highlights shared members across cohorts and how to control the downstream analyses.
+Understand how the Overlap tab highlights shared members across cohorts and how to control the downstream analyses. blop

 * **Purpose:** Shows which samples or patients **overlap** (are present in more than one selected group) using a Venn or UpSet diagram (if 4 or more groups are selected).